peastman/statmech/source/phasespace.rst

 I will now prove that it is impossible for any isolated system ever to come to equilibrium.

-Consider a system that initially is not in equilibrium, so it has different probabliities of being in different microstates.
+Consider a system that initially is not in equilibrium, so it has different probabilities of being in different microstates.
 At some later time, every initial microstate will have evolved into a unique later microstate.
 (We know they must be unique because mechanics is time reversible, as discussed in section :ref:`the-second-law-of-thermodynamics`.
 If you reverse all velocities, the system will retrace its path and return to